farrukh-x2/Model_Predictive_Controller/README.md

 A second degree polynomial is fitted to the trans waypoints.
 The coefficients of the which are used to generate the reference points.
 These reference points are shown by the yellow line in the gif.

 #### Latency
 First I tried to adjust for latency by predicting the state variable values 0.1 seconds in the future and passing those as input to the solver.
 This didn't result in a big improvement from my current model.
-The current model can deal with latency because it calculates multiple values into the time horizon and a 0.1 second doesn't create a significant impact.
+The current model can deal with latency because it calculates multiple values into the time horizon and a 0.1 second latency doesn't create a significant impact.

 ## Dependencies